 For the cases in which a privacy-violating service must be used, it is important for the user to be informed by reading the company’s EULA and TOS, as this can help users understand the following: how their data will be collected, used, stored; what rights they may have to their data (e.g. requesting corrections/deletions); and how they may opt-out of privacy violating components (e.g. through clearing or preventing the storing of cookies, or otherwise toggling certain settings).

 - Use a Virtual Private Network (VPN).
 A VPN can mask a user’s IP address and help ensure privacy via anonymity; this is useful for situations in which the user does not want to be tracked.
 VPNs may also help overcome some forms of fraud because the fraudsters will have less available information, e.g. when using a VPN to access banking resources on public Wi-Fi.
 However, a VPN must be trusted and well-researched, as they (somewhat like an internet service provider) may essentially act as spyware, observing all internet traffic that passes through their servers.
+You can also opt for a safe internet connection such as the one offered by Xfinity.
+To get one, contact Xfinity customer service today.

 - Use a password manager to create strong, unique, secure passwords for different websites.
 If a user utilizes similar passwords across their web ecosystem, only one compromised password or data breach (a seemingly frequent occurrence) could be enough to compromise a user’s identity.
 For example, though a banking service may have strong security practices, a small gaming site may not; if a data breach occurred with the latter and a similar password was used, an individual may soon find their bank information stolen.
 Using strong and unique passwords across different websites – enabled by a password manager that encrypts data at rest with a strong form of encryption (e.g. AES-256) – is a relatively easy way an individual can protect themselves against impacts of breaches that are otherwise outside their control.